Add some flavor to pasta night by serving pesto pasta with chicken sausage and roasted brussels sprouts. Easy enough to make on a weeknight.

 In addition to basil pesto, recently I have become obsessed with brussels sprouts.
 Maybe it’s because I haven’t had them much in my life, or really at all until recently.
 Guess I have my overly picky child-self to blame for that.
 How many other things have I been missing out on all these years?

-Anyway, this pasta dish is fairly simple yet incredibly tasty and I already want to make it again.
+Anyway, this pesto pasta with chicken sausage dish is fairly simple yet incredibly tasty and I already want to make it again.
 It is automatically being placed into my regular rotation of meals, which is a rare event since I am almost always cooking up something new.
 There are too many amazing recipes out there to try and as a result my “regular dish rotation” list is pretty short.
-But I digress… make this and you won’t regret it!
+But I digress…

 One year ago: Homemade Vanilla Extract

-1 lb fresh brussels sprouts, ends trimmed and any yellowed/browned outer leaves removed, then sliced in half
+- 1 lb. fresh brussels sprouts, ends trimmed and sliced in half

-4 chicken sausage links (used roasted red pepper & asiago), sliced into 1/4″ thick coins
+- 4 chicken sausage links, sliced into 1/4″ thick coins

-- Prepare a baking sheet with aluminum foil, then spread the brussels sprouts on it evenly.
-Roast for about 20-30 minutes, stirring once partway through, or until they are crispy on the outside and cooked on the inside.
+- Line a baking sheet with aluminum foil, then spread the brussels sprouts on it evenly.
+Roast in oven for about 20-30 minutes, stirring once partway through, or until they are crispy on the outside and cooked on the inside.
 Remove from oven and set aside.

-- Cook the pasta according to the package directions.
-(I begin heating my water while preparing the brussels sprouts, and added the pasta to the boiling water just after beginning to cook the sausage.)
+- Cook the pasta according to the package directions*.
 Once the pasta is cooked, drain the water (reserving 1/4 cup pasta water), and then toss together the pasta, pesto, cooked sausage and garlic, and brussels sprouts.
 Add in some of the reserved pasta water if needed for extra moisture.